GattargiAslesh/RecipeRetrieverIR/README.md

-﻿# RecipeRetrieverIR
-Here’s a comprehensive **README.md** template for your GitHub repository based on your project:

----

 # **Recipe Information Retrieval System**

 A robust and efficient Information Retrieval (IR) system tailored for recipe searches, integrating multiple datasets and advanced IR techniques to provide users with relevant recipes through a Telegram bot interface.